 |Accent color||Yes, as background color||Yes, as background color||No||No|

-While the generated PDF invoices contain no branded elements, their content can be extensively customized with custom fields, Footers, and other content.
+While the generated PDF invoices contain no branded elements, you can customize their content extensively with custom fields, footers, and other content.